Landmarks in Buenos Aires: Puente de la Mujer

 The Puente de la Mujer, in the Puerto Madero district, is a pedestrian bridge opened in 2001.
 It was designed by Valencian architect and engineer Santiago Calatrava.
 The bridge is 160 meters long and 6 meters wide, with a metallic mast that rises 39 meters.
 The bridge swings aside when a ship needs to pass through.
 The bridge was built in Spain and moved in parts to Buenos Aires in many shipments.
 Artistically, the author states that the work represent the figure of a couple dancing tango, where the white mast represents the man, and the curved silhouette of the bridge represents the woman.

 Las Nereidas

 The Monumento Las Nereidas, or "Font of the Nereids", is now located at "Costanera Sur".
-It was created by Lola Mora (1866 – 1936), in 1903.
+It was created by Lola Mora, in 1903.
 The sensuous and erotic sculpture met bureaucratic problems at the city's Deliberative Council, which had it moved from place to place.

-Lola Mora was a rebel and a pioneer of women in her artistic field.
+Lola Mora was a rebel and a pioneer of women rights in her artistic field.
 At 20 years of age she began painting portraits, but soon turned to sculpting marble and granite.
 She studied art in her home province and then, with a scholarship, in Rome, Italy, where she created her greatest works, some of them by request of the Argentine government.
 In 1900 she was charged with creating two bas-reliefs for the Historical House of Tucumán (seat of Argentina's Declaration of Independence of 1816).